The Emergence of Fads in a Changing World: Analysis

-In summary, with a changing state, the public likelihood in the learning region evolves as follows:

-Note that in our model, both $f_1(l)$ and $f_0(l)$ are strictly increasing in $l$, and moreover, $f_1(l) > l$ and $f_0(l)<l$.
-Intuitively, when an agent starts with a higher prior belief, her posterior belief will be higher upon receiving either an up or down signal.
-Similarly, an agent's posterior belief will also be higher (lower) than her prior belief upon receiving an up-signal (down-signal).
+Note that both $f_{+}$ and $f_{-}$ are strictly increasing.
+This means that conditional on receiving any signal, the agent with a higher public belief has a higher posterior belief.
+In addition, it is easy to check that $f_{+}(\ell) > \ell$ and $f_{-}(\ell)<\ell$.
+This indicates that, relative to her prior, an agent's posterior belief increases when she receives a positive signal and decreases when she receives a negative signal.

-From \eqref{eq:changingpublicLLR}, one can see that the magnitude difference between $l_t$ and $l_{t+1}$ depends on both the realization of the private signal $s_t$ and the current value of $l_t$.
-The following lemma summarizes two distinct patterns of the transition of the public likelihood in the learning region.
-At any time $t$, we say an action is \emph{opposing} to the current public belief if $a_t \neq \text{sign}(l_t)$ and \emph{supporting} if $a_t = \text{sign}(l_t)$.
+From \eqref{eq:changingpublicLLR}, we see that the magnitude difference between $\ell_t$ and $\ell_{t+1}$ depends on both the realization of the private signal $s_t$ and the current value of $\ell_t$.
+The following lemma summarizes the transitional patterns of the public LLR when it is in the learning region.
+At any time $t$, we say that an action is \textit{opposing} to the current public belief if $a_t \neq \text{sign}(\ell_t)$ and \textit{supporting} otherwise.
+The following lemma is in spirit close to the \emph{overturning principle} \citep{smith2000pathological}, but it applies to a changing state.

-\begin{lemma} For any signal precision $\alpha \in (1/2, 1)$ and probability of a state change $\eps \in (0, \alpha(1-\alpha))$, if the public likelihood is in the learning region, then \begin{compactenum}[(i)] \item observing one opposing action is sufficient to overturn its sign; \item at most two supporting actions are required to initiate a cascade. \end{compactenum} \end{lemma}
+\begin{lemma} For any $\ell_t$ such that $|\ell_t| < c_\alpha$, the following two conditions hold. \begin{compactenum}[(i)] \item $a_{t} \neq \text{sign}(\ell_t)$ implies that $\text{sign}(\ell_{t+1}) =-\text{sign}(\ell_{t})$. \item $a_{t}=a_{t+1} = \text{sign}(\ell_t)$ implies that $\lvert \ell_{t+2}\rvert \geq c_\alpha$. \end{compactenum} \end{lemma} The first part of this lemma states that a single opposing action is sufficient to overturn the sign of the public LLR.
+The second part indicates that initiating a cascade requires at most two supporting actions.
+Intuitively, because the public LLR in the learning region tends to be moderate, it is sensitive to opposing evidence; at the same time, although the public belief adjusts more conservatively due to the possibility of a changing state, consecutive observations of supporting evidence are still sufficient to trigger a cascade.